-The inference procedure concerns about maximizing the assignment score $\boldsymbol{w}^T\Psi(\boldsymbol{X},\boldsymbol{Y})$ over different assignments and is an MAP-MRF problem.
-For general multilabel problems this task is shown to be NP hard (see [5]), but many approximate inference approaches have been proposed to solve this problem [21], [22].
-However, for a supermodular binary problem, efficient min-cut/max-flow algorithms exist that can solve the inference exactly [23].
+The inference procedure concerns about maximizing the assignment score $w^T \Psi(X, Y)$ over different assignments and is MAP-MRF problem.
+For general multilabel problems this task is shown to be NP hard (see [5]), but many approximate inference approaches has been proposed to solve this problem [21], [22].
+However, for a supermodular binary problem efficient min-cut/max-flow algorithms exist that can solve the inference exactly [23].